tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the `Implementations` of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data.
 This tool uses Java annotations on methods that implement Tests in order to match inputs from the validation data to methods under Test that implement individual Tests.
 The tool could be reused to validate `Implementations` in other Java classes that follow the same use of `ffdq-api` (Lowery and Morris 2024).

 Java annotations can be used to match Test `Implementation` methods to Tests and `Information Elements` to method parameters.
-The [ffdq-api](https://github.com/kurator-ord/ffdq-api) (Lowery and Morris 2024) provides a set of annotations intended to enable code using Java reflection to detect methods that implement particular Tests, and then again through Java reflection, bind Darwin Core terms and other `Information Elements` in input data onto appropriate method parameters.
+The [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) provides a set of annotations intended to enable code using Java reflection to detect methods that implement particular Tests, and then again through Java reflection, bind Darwin Core terms and other `Information Elements` in input data onto appropriate method parameters.

 #### 8.6.2 Tools to assist with `Implementations` and RDF presentation (non-normative)

-The Test `Implementations` listed below use Java Annotations (as shown in the example in [Section 2.3.2.5](#2325-example-interpretation-of-a-parameter-string-default-value-non-normative) to carry metadata to identify Tests and to allow binding of Darwin Core terms to Java method parameters.
+The Test `Implementations` listed below use Java Annotations (as shown in the example in [2.3.2.5 Example Interpretation of a Parameter String Default Value (non-normative)](#2325-example-interpretation-of-a-parameter-string-default-value-non-normative) to carry metadata to identify Tests and to allow binding of Darwin Core terms to Java method parameters.
 The Java Annotations are themselves related to Fitness For Use Framework concepts, are available in a library ffdq-api (Lowery and Morris 2024), and are intended to be used with rdfbeans to serialize Java result objects produced by Test `Implementations` into `bdqffdq:Assertion` objects in RDF.
 In addition, a Java library, `kurator-ffdq` (Lowery et al., 2025) is available for working with Test descriptions as RDF, being an `Implementation` of the Framework Ontology in Java.
 The `kurator-ffdq` library also includes classes for generating stub methods for each Test in either Java or Python.

 - [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) Java annotations for decorating Test `Implementations`.
 - [kurator-ffdq](https://github.com/kurator-org/kurator-ffdq) (Lowery et al. 2025) Java class representation of `bdqffdq:` classes, able to produce stub code for Test `Implementations` in Java or Python. `kurator-ffdq` is also able (code is rusty as of v3.0.0) to run Java Test `Implementations` annotated with `ffdq-api` annotations and produce `Data Quality Report` spreadsheets.